Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 3. Copy and paste form controls from Access and VB6 Forms to .NET Windows Forms

 It would be very useful to be able to Select All -> Copy from an Access or Visual Basic 6 Form and Edit -> Paste onto a blank form in Visual Studio .NET.
-The code behind does not need to be able to be converted with copy and paste, but the UI elements should be.
+The code behind does not need to be able to be converted with copy and paste, but the UI elements will be.

 Copy Paste from Access Forms